espocrm/documentation/docs/administration/nginx-server-configuration.md

 sudo service nginx restart
 ```

-## Fixing the issue “API Error: EspoCRM API is unavailable”:
+## Fixing the issue 'API Error: EspoCRM API is unavailable'

-Take only necessary steps.
+When you are trying to install EspoCRM via browser, you may encounter 'API Error: EspoCRM API is unavailable' error.

+To fix it, try the following steps **one by one**.
 After each step check if the issue is solved.
+If it works, then further steps are not needed.

 ### 1. Enable rewrite rules in Nginx server

-Add this code to your Nginx server block config file (/etc/nginx/sites-available/YOUR_SITE) inside “server” block:
+Add this code to your Nginx server block config file (`/etc/nginx/sites-available/YOUR_SITE`) inside **server** block:

 ```
 server {
     # ...

     client_max_body_size 50M;

     location / {
         try_files $uri $uri/ /index.php?$query_string;
     }

     location /api/v1/ {
         if (!-e $request_filename){
             rewrite ^/api/v1/(.*)$ /api/v1/index.php last; break;
         }
     }

     location /portal/ {
         try_files $uri $uri/ /portal/index.php?$query_string;
     }